 All in all, I could absolutely rave and write a ton about the food and service here.
 But, long story short, the dishes they prepare for their menu of the day are made with the freshest ingredients and they all change each week to provide lots of variety.
 In fact, I passed by it a couple of times now since my last visit and the sopa de marisco has yet to show back up on the menu!
 The dishes are a bit simple at first glance but they are packed with lots of flavors and the freshness of the ingredients really shines through with every bite.

 And the best part of the entire menu was in fact the dessert, which I don’t usually focus on since I’m more of a main course and appetizer type of person.
 Chocolate is my weakness, however.
 When it was time to pay, I made sure to compliment the waitress on the chocolate cake, exclaiming that I had never tasted something so delicious before.
 She explained that both of the desserts on the menu (the cheesecake and the chocolate cake) are the chef’s own personal recipes, made in-house.
 I’m sure I looked at her longingly once she said that, knowing I couldn’t quite find a way to replicate that chocolate masterpiece that I had just devoured, but she was very pleased that I had enjoyed it so much.

 Overall, I will definitely be going back to Nouba to try more of their culinary creations soon.
 It’s more than just a relaxing oasis with ample terrace seating inside lush green gardens.
-They really know how to create both a great atmosphere inside and out as well as provide its customers with a wide and tasty selection of different foods each and every week.
+They really know how to create both a great atmosphere inside and out as well as provide their customers with a wide and tasty selection of different foods each and every week.

 Avenida de Alberto Alcocer, 9

 28016 Madrid (inside the Jardines de San Fernando)